sauravcsvt/KDD_linelisting/README.md

   -v WHOVEC, --whovec WHOVEC
                         word vectors corresponding to the WHO corpus -ind NUMIND, --numind NUMIND
-                        Number of indicators to be used for extracting line list features
+                        Number of predictors to be used for extracting line each list feature
   -o OUTPUTLL, --outputll OUTPUTLL
                         File where the automatically extracted line list will be dumped